 Torresola was out of ammunition after shooting the other policemen and ducked back behind some steps to reload.
 Coffelt got up, walked out of the booth and shot Torresola in the head as he reloaded, from 30 feet away.
 Coffelt then succumbed to his wounds.

-Oscar Collazo was captured, tried and convicted.
+Collazo was captured, tried and convicted.
 A federal court issued the death penalty to the Puerto Rican nationalist, but President Truman commuted the sentence to life in prison.
-In 1979, he would be released and sent back to Puerto Rico.
+In 1979, he was released and sent back to Puerto Rico.

-Leslie Coffelt is today one of only four Secret Service officers to take a bullet protecting the president.
+Coffelt is today one of only four Secret Service officers to take a bullet protecting the president.
 Three of them were at Blair House that day, including Coffelt, Birdzell and officer Joseph Downs.
-The fourth, Tim McCarthy, who took a bullet to the chest protecting President Ronald Reagan from would-be assassin John Hinckley, Jr. in 1981.
+The fourth, Tim McCarthy, took a bullet to the chest protecting President Ronald Reagan from would-be assassin John Hinckley Jr. in 1981.
 McCarthy also recovered from his wounds.

 Coffelt is buried in Arlington National Cemetery.